mtlynch/mtlynch.io/content/notes/zig-unit-test-c-project/index.md

 >
 > [-/u/slimsag on reddit](https://www.reddit.com/r/Zig/comments/11uqo84/comment/jcplxiz/)

 Okay, that makes more sense.

 It sounds like in Zig, the compiler "knows" more about pointer types, whereas C pointers carry less context.
 The `[*c]` type represents a pointer that Zig got from C, so Zig knows less about this pointer than it normally would for Zig-native pointers.

-Through trial and error, I figured out that Zig wanted me to get a pointer to `input` by referencing `input.ptr` rather than using the address of operator `&`.
-This Zig snippet shows the difference between the two:
+Through trial and error, I figured out that Zig wanted me to get a pointer to `input` by referencing `input.ptr` rather than using the address-of operator `&`.

+This Zig snippet shows the difference between the `.ptr` and `&`:

 ```zig
 const input = "hello, world!";